Director: Dawn Porter | Cast: John Lewis | Distributor: Magnolia | Running Time: 96 min. | MPAA Rating: PG

-The parts of the film that are not archival or talking heads is four years of footage with Lewis touring the country to give talks.
+The parts of the film that are not archival or talking heads are four years of footage with Lewis touring the country to give talks.
 He speaks loud and proud about one should not despair during an era when racism is on the rise and civil rights are deeply threatened.
 Lewis was in no mood to try to downplay the danger.
-He could see all the warning signs with elected President Donald Trump signalling a rise in traditionalism that threatened all the progress that had been made.
-Trumps campaign slogan of Make America Great Again set off alarms for Lewis.
+He could see all the warning signs with elected President Donald Trump signaling a rise in a traditionalism that threatened all the progress that had been made.
+Trump’s campaign slogan of Make America Great Again set off alarms for Lewis.
 He remembers what America used to be.
 It was far from great.